School meal policy

 Universal Infant Free School Meals (UIFSM) - GOV.UK

-is a scheme which provides funding for schools or academies who offer a free meal to all children in reception, year 1 and year 2.
+is a scheme which provides funding for schools or academies who offer a free meal for all children in reception, year 1 and year 2.
 This funding is based on three census days across the academic year, your school/academy should share these dates with you.
-UIFSM funding is given at £2.34 per meal, this means in East Sussex schools or academies could benefit from an additional £4560 per 100 pupils per year which will undoubtedly have a positive affect on your child’s educational provision.
+UIFSM funding is given at £2.41 per meal.

 School meal menus